-With each passing week there seems to be another Government announcement that affects employers.
-Of course, each announcement is another step towards reopening, which is what every business owner wants.
+With each passing week, there seems to be another Government announcement that affects employers.
+Of course, each announcement is designed to help businesses work through the coronavirus pandemic, which is what every business owner wants.

-The latest Government announcement, made on May 9th, is that of the Return to Work Safely Protocol (the Protocol).
+On May 9th, the Government introduced the Return to Work Safely Protocol (the Protocol).

 What is the Protocol?

-The Protocol outlines various measures aimed at preventing the spread of COVID-19 in the workplace.
+The Protocol outlines various measures aimed at preventing the spread of coronavirus in the workplace.
 These measures are mandatory and apply to all businesses.

 That means that you, the employer, must put all relevant measures into practice.
 It also means adapting workplace procedures and practices to some extent.
 After all, complying fully with the new Government health protection measures is paramount.

 The Protocol clearly sets out the steps employers and workers must take before a workplace reopens, and while it continues to operate.
 Here we take a look at some of the key issues.

 1. Lead worker representative

 To ensure these new measures are put into practice, you’re going to need your employees on-board.
 Each workplace will be required to appoint at least one ‘lead worker representative’ who will have responsibility for ensuring that the COVID-19 safety measures are adhered to.

 The chosen representative will need to undertake relevant training and be provided with a framework to effectively mitigate the risk of spreading the virus in the workplace.
 Furthermore, the number of lead worker representatives will depend on the number of employees you have.